 I Tripped on a Broken Section of Sidewalk and Broke My Hip – Who Is Liable for my Injuries?

 Most people walk the streets of California everyday without injury.
-However, a small defect can send you tumbling down, resulting in severe injuries to the head, neck, knees, ankles, hips and limbs.
+However, a small defect can cause slip and fall accidents, resulting in severe injuries to the head, neck, knees, ankles, hips and limbs.
 It’s possible.
 Slipping and falling on a sidewalk can be disastrous.
 If can lead to economic damages such as medical expenses and lost wages, and non-economic expenses such as pain and suffering.
 Many times, unsuspecting people slip and fall on the sidewalk because someone negligently allowed a defect to persist, despite knowing its potential dangers.
-If you or someone you loved was injured after tripping on a broken sidewalk, consult a California premises liability attorney.
+If you or someone you loved was injured after tripping on a broken sidewalk, consult a San Diego slip and fall attorney.

 Sidewalk Slip and Fall Accidents

 Sidewalk accidents can happen because of a number of reasons.
 You may have stepped on a slippery surface, tripped on a protruding tree root or uneven surface, stuck your toe in a hole and fell or slipped on a wet or icy puddle.
 When you trip and fall because of a hole, crack or defective sidewalk, someone may be negligent.

 When a person trips and falls on a defective sidewalk, incurring personal injury, determining liability is the next step.
 Who is to blame?
 The answer is not as direct as you may think.
 This is where retaining an experienced personal injury attorney becomes helpful.